 What We Recommend

 First up, you should upload to more than one site.
 Preferably as many as you can.
 The results we have collected from our reviews provided a good estimate of the earnings that each site will return for a 'general' image collection, but niece or specialist collections might work significantly better on some micro-stock sites and not at all well on others.
-We suggest at least the following top 5 sites are on your list to submit work to. (be aware that with at least 3 million images at each site, acceptance standards are very high for these agencies)
+We suggest at least the following top 5 sites are on your list to submit work to. (be aware that with at 100 million+ images at each site, acceptance standards are very high for the top agencies)

 ... view the rest that did not make it into the top 5